 Both treadmill and outdoor running can be effective for weight loss, but each has its own advantages and disadvantages:

-In treadmill running you are able to control speed, incline, and other variables such as temperature and humidity, therfore customize your workout to your fitness level and weight loss goals.
+In treadmill running you are able to control speed, incline, and other variables such as temperature and humidity, therefore customize your workout to your fitness level and weight loss goals.
 Additionally, it is typically lower impact than outdoor running, thus it can be beneficial for those with joint pain or injuries.

 On the other hand, outdoor running is more natural form of exercise that can engage different muscles compared to treadmill running.
 It can also provide a change of scenery and fresh air, which can make your workout more enjoyable and motivating.
 However, it is subject to weather conditions and uneven terrain, which can make it more challenging and increase the risk of injury.